culturing/poems/Poems/2026-02-27/01 New Clarity.md

 New clarity after the expulsion of demons.
 The attraction was real, but she and I are in different phases of life, and would want different things from love.
-So she was *very* serious, but playing the game of self-discovery, not the game of building a home.
+She was *very* serious, but playing the game of self-discovery, not the game of building a home.
 It remains a bit tragic, but at least not evil.
 It should have been clear (and in fact it was clear)